Genivia/ugrep-indexer/README.md

   This ensures that we never have any false positives with characters being matched that are not part of the pattern.
 However, the 1-gram (single character) bit space is small (at most 256 bits).
-Therefore, we waste some bits in larger hash tables.
+Therefore, we waste some bits when hash tables are larger.
 A possible approach to reduce waste is to combine 1-grams with 2-grams to share the same bit space.
 This is easy to do if we consider a 1-gram being equal to a 2-gram with the second character set to `\0` (NUL).
 We can lower the false positive rate with a second 2-gram hash based on a different hash method.
 Or we can expand the "bit tiers" from 8 to 9 to store 9-grams.
-This will increase the indexing accuracy for longer patterns (9 or longer) at no additional cost.
-On the other hand, with this change there will be more false positives with characters being matched that are not part of the pattern when hash tables are small.
+That will increase the indexing accuracy for longer patterns (9 or longer) at no additional cost.
+On the other hand, that change may cause more false positives when characters are being matched that are not part of the pattern; we lose the advantage of a perfect 1-gram accuracy.

 Q&A
 ---